 You’re going to love making this easy DIY rag garland made with fabric strips.
 This DIY fabric garland can carry you through several seasons with just a couple of quick changes.
 Let me show you how to make a rag garland.

 My DIY rag garland is made with painter’s drop cloth, but you can make it with any type of fabric.
+I also made a DIY rag wreath with the same fabric.
 For my seasonal accents, I’m using fat quarters in different colorful fabric pieces.

 You can use a rag garland to decorate for Christmas, baby showers, a bridal shower, or any time of year.
 You can hang a rag garland on a fireplace mantel, use it on a Christmas tree, or as a fun way to decorate a mirror or lockers as I did.